zobnin/aiolauncher_scripts/README_RICH_UI.md

 {"button", "Button #2", {color = "#0000ff"}},
 ```

-To change the size of a line, we used the table `{size = 21}`.
+To change the size of the text, we used the table `{size = 21}`.
 This is the standard approach if a command has more than one parameter, then all other arguments are passed in the table.
 To make the text italic, we used the HTML tag `<i>`.
 The "text" command supports many tags for text transformation.
 The color of the buttons is also changed using a table.

 It's more interesting now, but again, an interface where all elements are grouped on the left side may not always be suitable.
 We need a way to align elements on the right side of the screen or in the center.
 Let's make the first line be in the middle of the line (kind of like a title), and the second button - on the right side: